nyaruka/goflow/README.md

 Sessions can easily be persisted between waits by calling `json.Marshal` on the `Session` instance to marshal it as JSON.
 You can inspect this JSON at https://sessions.temba.io/.

-## Programs
+## Utilities

 ### Flow Runner

-This program provides a command line interface for stepping through a given flow.
+Provides a command line interface for stepping through a given flow.

 ```
 % go install github.com/nyaruka/goflow/cmd/flowrunner